AdobeDocs/experience-platform.en/help/tags/ui/administration/user-permissions.md

 ### Company rights

 Company rights apply to permissions that span multiple properties.
-There are outlined in the table below:
+These are outlined in the table below:

 | Company right | Description |
 | --- | --- |